 Good Food Mercantile

 While traditional trade shows convene tens of thousands of buyers, many are not prepared to work with businesses whose core aspirations don’t include unbridled growth, and smaller companies can find themselves lost amongst a sea of thousands of booths.
 The Good Food Mercantile is a different kind of gathering.
 Open exclusively to members of the Good Food Merchants Guild, it is an opportunity for thoughtful, responsible American food crafters to connect with the growing community of retailers that value quality, care and craftsmanship.

 The Good Food Mercantile is limited to 150 food producers who have passed the sustainability vetting process to become a Good Food Guild Member.* Together, this community is 500 businesses strong and hails from 47 states.
 In selecting attendees, focus will be placed on ensuring a diverse set of food and drink is represented, with the goal of two-thirds regional and one-third national producers at the gathering.

 *Winners and finalists who are not yet members of the Good Food Guild will be asked to join in order to show.

 The Good Food Mercantile was launched in San Francisco in January 2015, alongside the Good Food Awards.
 This first show featured 95 craft food producers from the Good Food community and attracted over 300 retailers and media.
 Following on the heels of this success, the first New York Good Food Mercantile took place on June 27, 2015.
 Nearly 100 crafters came to show off their products to over 350 retailers and media, and the second Good Food Mercantile in San Francisco saw 125 crafters and 500 retailers come together.

-ATTENDING: We are thrilled to bring together so many like-minded individuals who value tasty, authentic, and responsible food.
-See the 200 crafters and 600 retailers that have attended the first three Good Food Mercantiles.
+We are thrilled to bring together so many like-minded individuals who value tasty, authentic, and responsible food.
+See the crafters and retailers that have attended the past Good Food Mercantiles.